koba04/kintone-oauth-token-rs/README.md

 # kintone-oauth-token-rs

-A command to get a OAuth token for Kintone
+A command to get a OAuth token for Kintone.

+**This command uses a self-signed certificate, so please use this at your own risk.**

 ## Requirements